 To obtain the best execution of portfolio trades on the NYSE, G.research controls and monitors the execution of such transactions on the floor of the NYSE through independent "floor brokers" or the Designated Order Turnaround System of the NYSE.
-Such transactions are then cleared, confirmed to a Fund for the account of G.research, and settled directly with the Custodian of a Fund by a clearing house member firm which remits the commission less its clearing charges to the G.research.
-G.research may also effect a Fund's portfolio transactions in the same manner and pursuant to the same arrangements on other national securities exchanges which adopt direct access rules similar to those of the NYSE.
-In addition, G.research may directly execute transactions for the Funds on the floor of any exchange, provided: (i) the Trust's Board has expressly authorized G.research to effect such transactions; and (ii) G.research annually advises the Fund of the aggregate compensation it earned on such transactions.
-The Fund, excluding the Growth Innovators Fund, the Love Our Planet Fund, Automation Fund, and Financial Services Fund, did not commence operations as of the fiscal year ended December 31, 2023, and, therefore, did not pay any brokerage commissions during that period.
+Such transactions are then cleared, confirmed to the Fund for the account of G.research, and settled directly with the Custodian of the Fund by a clearing house member firm which remits the commission less its clearing charges to the G.research.
+G.research may also effect the Fund's portfolio transactions in the same manner and pursuant to the same arrangements on other national securities exchanges which adopt direct access rules similar to those of the NYSE.
+In addition, G.research may directly execute transactions for the Fund on the floor of any exchange, provided: (i) the Trust's Board has expressly authorized G.research to effect such transactions; and (ii) G.research annually advises the Fund of the aggregate compensation it earned on such transactions.

-During the fiscal year ended December 31, 2023, the Growth Innovators Fund, the Love Our Planet Fund, the Automation Fund, the Financial Services Fund, and the Aerospace and Defense Fund did not purchase securities of their regular broker-dealers or their parent company.
+During the fiscal year ended December 31, 2023, the Fund did not purchase securities of their regular broker-dealers or their parent company.